If you are planning to be at your loved one's marker here are a few things to know or do:

 Q: How does the Run work?

-A: A core team of marathon trained runners, along with a support crew running a specific timed schedule, will stop at four mile intervals at a pre-placed marker and speak out loud the name of each fallen service member.
+A: A core team of marathon trained runners, along with a support crew running a specific timed schedule, will stop at specific intervals at a pre-placed marker and speak out loud the name of each fallen service member.
 Family members, friends and patriots will be waiting at their marker to meet the runners and hear each name called out in a short ceremony.
 Each ceremonial stop will be less than 1 minute as runners then continue toward the next marker.
 At the end of each day a longer ceremony will enable all attending to hear every name for that day read again.

 Q: What support are you looking for?